 Society Awards and Scholarships

-The Dorothy L Sayers Music Award
+The Dorothy L. Sayers Music Award

-The first holder was Helena Buckie, who held the award for five years to support her studies in violin and trumpet at the Guildhall School of Music and Drama, during which time she performed regularly at Society events.
+This award was instituted in 2005.
+Our first holder was Helena Buckie, who held the award for five years to support her studies in violin and trumpet at the Guildhall School of Music and Drama during which time, Helena performed regularly at Society events.

-The Dorothy L Sayers Actors’ Award
+The Dorothy L. Sayers Actors’ Award

 Theatre Centre was founded in 1953 by Brian Way.
 Dorothy L Sayers became involved at a very early stage after seeing “an astonishingly good potted production” of her radio series The Man Born to be King.
 She immediately joined the Management Committee and donated £200.
 She wrote to her friend Norah Lambourne: “I have gone into management in a small way!!…Brian Way is quite a remarkable producer…and he and Margaret Faulkes are…keen and businesslike.
 They started the whole show on twopence ha’penny of their own…but they have just discovered that twopence ha’penny won’t really run productions and pay rent…so thinking they were worth helping, I said I would finance them for a year and see how they got on.
 The poor dears quite goggled with pleasure and surprise and I felt a blooming benefactor.”